ptsteadman/notebook/log.md

 ### Monday, May 28th 2018

+week plans

+no weeknight drinking
+25 billable hours

 - swim
-- send questions to david
++ send questions to david
-- 2hrs for days
+* 3hrs for days
 - 2hrs artguide
-- 2hrs isf
+- 1hrs isf

+### Tuesday, May 29th 2018

+- emails
+- 4hrs for days